manuGil/online-core/docs/source/change-detection.rst

    **Reflection.**
    Read the report `Monitoring Environmental Change in the Sistan Basin <sistan-report_>`_.
 This is an optional actrivity, but it will give you a broader scope of the Sistan basin, and more a better context for this exercise.

    The Sistan basis is a large and complex ecosystem.
 In this exercise, we will only focus on the geographic area occupied by the **Hamoun wetlands**.

-Questions:

-Where do high an low values of the presences of wather, ... concentrate on jan 2005?
-Where do values for the variables concentrate along the time seties?
-What changes occurred during the time series and how they relate to each other?

-How the presence of water and vegation changes during the time series? (main questions, it encompases all tasks) [from document]
+Specifically, we aim to answer the question **How the presence of water and vegetation changes over time in the Hamoun wetlands?**

+   To answer such a question, we will perform a data analysis consisting of four major steps:

+      #.
+Determine where the overall presence of water, wet soil, dry soil and vegetation concentrate.
+      #.
+Identify and compare seasonal changes in the presence of water, wet soil, dry soil and vegetation.
+      #.
+Quantify the differences in the presence of water between specific dates.
-   Where did the presence of water and vegation concentrate during jan 2005
+      #.
+Quantify seasonal changes in the overall presence of water and vegetation.

 .. important::
    **Resources.**